 Top 9 Viking Weapons and Viking Armor Used on the Battlefield

-Some of those enemies were the Vikings.
+Some of those opponents were the notorious Vikings.

 The Vikings, hailing from Denmark, Norway, and Sweden, were known as fierce and formidable foes who went largely unopposed throughout their reign in history from AD 700 to 1100.